Elm (programming language): Static types

 Elm is statically typed.
 Type annotations are optional (due to type inference) but strongly encouraged.
 Annotations exist on the line above the definition (unlike C-family languages where types and names are interspersed).
 Elm uses a single colon to mean "has type".

 Types include primitives like integers and strings, and basic data structures such as lists, tuples, and records.
 Functions have types written with arrows, for example round : Float -> Int.
 Custom types allow the programmer to create custom types to represent data in a way that matches the problem domain.

 Types can refer to other types, for example a List Int.
 Types are always capitalized; lowercase names are type variables.
 For example, a List a is a list of values of unknown type.
 It is the type of the empty list and of the argument to List.length, which is agnostic to the list's elements.
 There are a few special types that programmers create to interact with the Elm runtime.
 For example, Html Msg represents a (virtual) DOM tree whose event handlers all produce messages of type Msg.

-Rather than allow any value to be implicitly nullable (such a JavaScript's undefined or a null pointer), Elm's standard library defines a Maybe a type.
+Rather than allow any value to be implicitly nullable (such as JavaScript's undefined or a null pointer), Elm's standard library defines a Maybe a type.
 Code that produces or handles an optional value does so explicitly using this type, and all other code is guaranteed a value of the claimed type is actually present.

 Elm provides a limited number of built-in type classes: number which includes Int and Float to facilitate the use of numeric operators such as (+) or (*), comparable which includes numbers, characters, strings, lists of comparable things, and tuples of comparable things to facilitate the use of comparison operators, and appendable which includes strings and lists to facilitate concatenation with (++).
-Elm does not provide a mechanism to include custom types into these type classes or create new type classes (see Limitations section).
+Elm does not provide a mechanism to include custom types into these type classes or create new type classes (see Limits).